HeRAMS-WHO/herams-backend/docs/index.rst

 .. __: `Creating a User Account`_

-1. Go to `https://herams.org <https://herams.org>`_ in either FireFox or Chrome.
+1. Open the link `https://herams.org <https://herams.org>`_ in your browser.
 2. Enter your email address and password in the designated fields.
 3. Click the |login| button.

 .. |login| image::  media/img/bt_login.png
-           :height: 1em
+           :height: 1.3em
+	   :align: top

-.. note:: It is strongly recommended to either user FireFox or Chrome
+.. tip:: It is strongly recommended to either user FireFox or Chrome.

 Logging out
 -----------

 When on a shared system you want to make sure that you log out when you are down.
-To logout click |button| in the top right corner of the screen.
+To logout click the |logout| button in the top right corner of the screen.

-.. |button| image:: media/img/bt_logout.png
+.. |logout| image:: media/img/bt_logout.png
-            :height: 1em
+            :height: 1.3em
+	    :align: top

 Reset password